 DIY projects for all skill levels

 Whether you’re trying to make your dog the most fabulous in town with creative canine couture or you want to help Fido stay warm on cold winter days, there are several DIY dog clothing and accessory projects for people of all skill levels.
 With a little patience and ingenuity, do-it-yourselfers can come up with some pretty fantastic fashions for their four-legged friends.

-Brenda Kimble is a writer and stay-at-home mother of two daughters and a son, plus their beagle named Duke!
+Brenda Kimble is a remote Studyclerk writer and stay-at-home mother of three, plus their beagle named Duke!
 She loves blogging, crafting, and spending time with her family.
 She also enjoys strolling the streets of her quaint neighborhood in Austin, Texas, and finding the trendiest hotspots for fashion, food, and live music.